mucsci-students/2025sp-420-CrowdStrike/README.md

-  renamemethod, rm          Renames a method load                      Loads a saved model save                      Saves model exit                      Exits the application
+  renamemethod, rm          Renames a method load                      Loads a saved model save                      Saves model saveimg                   Saves the UML editor as an image exit                      Exits the application
 ```
 Command Line Parameter Formatting: